sourav15102/MyLearning/Interviewprep/Java.md

 A:
 No, Abstract methods cannot have body, hence needs to be overridden.

+Q: Can an abstract class have a constructor?**
+A: Yes, it can, but class cant be instantiated directly.

 **Q: main method things**
 A:
 - We CANNOT change anything about main method EXCEPT the name of argument.